100 Notable alumni of

 -

 Gerald William "Jerry" Trainor is an American actor.
-He is best known for his roles as "Crazy" Steve in Drake & Josh and Spencer Shay in the teen sitcom iCarly and its revival series of the same name, winning three Kids' Choice Awards for his performances.
+He is best known for his roles as "Crazy" Steve in Drake & Josh and Spencer Shay in the teen sitcom iCarly (both on Nickelodeon) and its Paramount+ revival series of the same name, winning three Kids' Choice Awards for his performances.
 He also did voice work in T.U.F.F.
 Puppy as Dudley Puppy, for which he received a Daytime Emmy Award nomination.
 Since 2004, Trainor has worked primarily on the Nickelodeon network.
 Outside of this, he has had recurring and guest roles on young adult-oriented shows on the Disney Channel and Netflix as well as in the more mature shows Crossing Jordan and 2 Broke Girls.

 -